Toronto Argonauts: Current roster

-Football Operations and Coaching Staff
+Football operations and coaching staff

 Broadcasts

 Argonauts games are currently carried on TSN's national and regional television channel as part of CFL on TSN broadcasts.
 Radio coverage is carried on CHUM (AM) or on CFRB 1010 when there is a scheduling conflict and another sport is being carried on TSN Radio.

-Notable broadcasters for the Argonauts include John Badham who had three tenures on three separate radio stations and later inducted into the Canadian Football Hall of Fame in 1995.
+Notable Argonauts' broadcasters include John Badham, who had three tenures on three separate radio stations and was inducted into the media wing of the Canadian Football Hall of Fame in 1995, and longtime colour analyst Peter Martin, an Argo linebacker from 1965 to 1972, also inducted into the Hall of Fame's media wing in 2000.

 Rivalries

 With few teams, but a long history, it is inevitable that intense rivalries have developed in Canadian football.
-Far and away the greatest Toronto Argonauts rivalry has been with the Hamilton Tiger-Cats and its precursor teams.
-Fittingly, the Argonauts first game was against a club from Hamilton, while the raucous Eastern Final of 2013—featuring a Tiger-Cat win over the Argos in front of 35,000 at the Rogers Centre—proved the rivalry is alive and well.
-The two teams meet in Hamilton every year in the Labour Day Classic, a league wide tradition since the late 1940s in which the game's greatest rivalries are showcased.
+Far and away the greatest Argonaut rivalry has been with the Hamilton Tiger-Cats and its precursor teams.
+Fittingly, the Argonauts' first game was against a club from Hamilton, while the raucous Eastern Final of 2013—featuring a Tiger-Cat win over the Argos in front of 35,000 at the Rogers Centre—proved the rivalry is alive and well.
+The two teams meet in Hamilton every year in the Labour Day Classic, a league-wide tradition in which these two teams have participated since 1950.

-To the east, the Argonauts have also faced off against teams from Montreal and Ottawa since their earliest days.
-In recent years, the Montreal Alouettes have consistently fielded strong teams and often run up against the Argos in the playoffs; the teams have faced off eleven times in the Eastern Final, with Montreal taking six.
+To the east, the Argonauts have also faced teams from Montreal and Ottawa since their earliest days.
+In recent years, the Montreal Alouettes have consistently fielded strong teams which have often run up against the Argos in the playoffs; the teams have met 11 times in the Eastern Final, with Montreal taking six.

-In 2014, the Argonauts reignited their historic rivalry with an Ottawa football Team as the team came back as the Ottawa REDBLACKS (Other rivalries with Ottawa consisted of rivalries with the Ottawa Renegades and the Ottawa Rough Riders).
-In 10 games against the current Ottawa franchise (as of the end of the 2017 season) the Argos have a winning record of 7–3–0.
+In 2014, the Argonauts reignited their historic rivalry with an Ottawa club, the expansion Ottawa Redblacks (earlier rivalries involved the Ottawa Renegades and Ottawa Rough Riders).
+In games against the current Ottawa franchise, as of the end of 2024 the Argos hold a 19–6 advantage; 20–6 if the 2024 East Semi-Final result is included.

-At the Grey Cup level, the Argonauts have faced an assortment of teams in recent decades rather than any one team regularly.
-The Edmonton Eskimos, for years a dominant team in the league, became a rival.
-The two teams' five Grey Cup match-ups include an epic 38–36 Toronto loss in 1987 and most recently, the Snow Bowl victory in 1996 led by the arm of Doug Flutie.
-In the pre-CFL days, the Argos had a Grey Cup rivalry with the Winnipeg Blue Bombers and a cross-town rivalry with the University of Toronto in the first years of the Grey Cup championship, including the Argonauts' first win in 1914.
+In Grey Cups, the Argonauts have faced an assortment of teams in recent decades rather than any one team regularly.
+The Edmonton Eskimos, for years a dominant team in the league, have been an occasional rival.
+The two teams' five Grey Cup matchups include an epic 38–36 Toronto loss in 1987 and most recently, the Snow Bowl victory in 1996 led by the arm of Doug Flutie.
+In pre-CFL days, the Argos had a Grey Cup rivalry with the Winnipeg Blue Bombers.